 I hopped off the boat and landed on a bed of finely-polished stones.
-In the distance, I could just about make out the distinct appearance of a glacier, with its white-blue craggy surface.
+In the distance, I could just about make out the distinct appearance of the Baird Glacier, with its white-blue craggy surface.
 A cold wind blew down from the mountains, following the valley that was carved out by the glacier eons ago.
 My ears started to tingle so I put on my cap and rolled out my hood for extra warmth.
-I looked out to Thomas Bay and spotted several seals in the water.
+I looked out to Thomas Bay (map) and spotted several seals in the water.
 Imposing mountains surrounded the bay, with their forested slopes making way for lofty snow-covered granite peaks.
 It was a magnificent sight.
 Above me, seagulls seemed to dance in the air.
 I pinched myself.
 “Yes, I’m in Alaska!”.

 The group assembled on the shores of a river.
 Its greyish water was a sign that it was a glacial river.
 We skipped over the round rocks and boulders and landed on a soft bed of moss.
 I looked ahead and realised that this was not simply a small bed of moss.
 This was a field of moss that extended for as far as I could see.
 The thick moss looked like large green pillows, interspersed with clumps of brightly-coloured flowers and little boulders.
 We tried to avoid stepping on the moss by skipping from boulder to boulder, stopping every so often to enjoy the beautiful wildflowers; mainly willowherb and lupines.